 UCF Grants FAQ

 Welcome to our Grants FAQ page.
-Whether you are a potential grant applicant or a grant recipient, this page is intended to support you by answering frequently asked questions about grant applications, administration, record-keeping, and payments.
+Whether you are a potential grant applicant or a grant recipient, this page is intended to support you by answering frequently asked questions about grant applications, administration, record-keeping, and reimbursement payments.

 Applications & Grant Agreements